CIÉ: History

-Until 1986 CIÉ operated as a single legal entity, although it was internally organised into rail services and two bus divisions – Dublin City Services and Provincial Services.
+Until 1986, CIÉ operated as a single legal entity, although it was internally organised into rail services and two bus divisions – Dublin City Services and Provincial Services.
 The vast majority of services were branded CIÉ, although long-distance provincial buses were branded "Expressway" and Dublin electric trains DART.
-In 1987 CIÉ was reorganised into a holding company and three operating companies.
-In 1990 it sold its nine Great Southern Hotels, including its hotel in Derry, Northern Ireland, to Aer Rianta, the airports authority.
+In 1987, CIÉ was reorganised into a holding company and three operating companies.
+In 1990, it sold its nine Great Southern Hotels, including its hotel in Derry, to Aer Rianta, the airports authority.

+The company does not run any services on Christmas Day.

 Financial losses and the future

 CIÉ was established to provide road and railway transport, and later took on some of the canals and ports.
 It was empowered as both a provider and a licensor of other providers.

-For most of its existence CIÉ, in particular its railways division, made large losses and was subsidised by the taxpayer.
+For most of its existence, CIÉ, in particular its railways division, made large losses and was subsidised by the taxpayer.
 This provoked demands from the public and politicians to "make CIÉ pay".
-In a similar pattern that seen in many other countries, Ireland's railways were accordingly rationalised, and suffered severe cutbacks while at the same time the road division was expanded.
+In a similar pattern to that seen in many other states, Ireland's railways were accordingly rationalised, and suffered severe cutbacks while at the same time the road division was expanded.

 The Baker Tilly report found an amount of corporate malpractice in 2004–08.
 CIÉ did not pass on the report to the Minister for Transport until it was mentioned in the media.